kiali/kiali.io/content/en/docs/Configuration/authentication/session-configs.md

 ```

 {{% alert color="danger" %}}
-It is possible to specify the signing key directly in the Kiali CR in the
+It is possible to specify the signing key directly in the Kiali CR, in the
 `spec.login_token.signing_key` attribute.
 However, this should be only for
 testing purposes.
 The signing key is sensitive and should be treated like a
 password that must be protected.